 It’s the idea you hear whenever you travel by airplane.
 The flight attendant tells you that if we need oxygen, a mask will drop from the ceiling.
 We are to put ours on first, before attempting to help others.
 This is the main concept behind the elements of self-compassion.

 We learn that to be effective in helping others we must first be in a healthy place. is the opposite of finding similarities with others.
 It ignores the fact the most people are average.
 But, with self-esteem being average or similar to most would and insult.

 Self-Compassion Tactics and Goals

-The essential basis for self-compassion is learning to be good to yourself while also being mindful of your effects on others and the environment.
+The essential basis for self-compassion is learning to be good to yourself and others.
+It makes us mindful of your effects on others and the environment.
 If we do this, then we tend to think healthier thoughts this extends to everyone and everything else.
 We open the door to the virtues of the spirit.
 This is why many people say tactics like these feed the soul.

 The Elements of Self-Compassion Focus Points

-Self-Compassion targets Positive behavioral routines and habits instead of the magnification of the Ego.
-These require some effort.
+Self-Compassion promotes positive behaviors and habits instead of the magnification of the Ego.
+These need some effort.
 But they promote healthy thinking and behaviors that will provide immediate benefits.
 These simple practices have far-reaching positive health and welfare benefits.
 These goals show how Self-Compassion is better than Self-Esteem:

 1. Learn to Schedule what’s important

 Setting alarms to monitor times to go to bed and times to wake up.
 This practice can make you more rested and effective.
 And, it is an important aspect of self-care.
 Otherwise, we can fall into the unhealthy practice of running our batteries too low.